Azi77ry/Ghala-Merchant-Payment-System/README.md

-# 📝 Summary – Ghala Merchant Payment System (Simulation)

-This project is a **full-stack simulation system** built for the **Ghala Technical Intern Challenge**.
-It models how Ghala enables merchants to configure payment options and handle customer orders in a WhatsApp commerce-like environment.

-## 🔧 What It Does

-- **Merchant Login:** Allows merchants to sign in and manage their own payment settings.
-- **Payment Method Setup:** Merchants can configure payment options such as:
-  - Mobile money
-  - Bank accounts
-  - Cards
-- **Order Management:** Merchants can create, view, and simulate payments for customer orders.
-- **Analytics Dashboard:** Real-time charts showing:
-  - Orders and revenue over time
-  - Payment method usage (doughnut chart)
-  - Order status distribution (paid, pending, failed)
-- **Dark/Light Mode Toggle** for improved UX

-## 🧰 Technologies Used

-- **Frontend:** HTML, CSS (Bootstrap), JavaScript, Chart.js
-- **Backend:** Python (Flask), Flask-CORS
-- **Data Persistence:** JSON file (`merchant_data.json`) as a mock database

-## 🧪 Testing Scenario

-A merchant logs in, sets up a preferred payment method, creates a test order, simulates the payment, and views real-time analytics on the dashboard.

----

 # 📦 Ghala Merchant Payment System – Core Simulation

 This is a simulation system built for the **Ghala Technical Intern Challenge**.
 It demonstrates how merchants configure payment methods and handle customer orders with payment tracking and real-time analytics.